AabelThankachan/C-Programs/README.md

 # C-Programs
-contains various programs done using c language
+repository which contains various programs done using c language in c programming lab